How to Dispose of Wood: Sustainable and Safe Methods

 1. Use It Again

-Our woodworking experts suggest this fantastic alternative if the wood decking is usable.
+A fantastic alternative, and one I’ve personally found quite practical, is to make the most of your wood decking if it’s still in usable condition.
 Decking materials such as PVC, composite, redwood, and cedar are among the most costly building materials, and treated wood is no exception.

 2. Sell them.